- What is an ileostomy?

 Severe skin problems

 Large areas of skin that are red, sore, and weeping (always wet) will keep you from getting a good seal around your stoma.
-It is important to treat minor irritations right away.
-If you have a large irritated area, contact your doctor or ostomy nurse.
+It’s important to treat minor irritations right away.
+If you have a large irritated area, or one that’s getting larger despite special care, contact your doctor or ostomy nurse.
 They may prescribe medicine to help dry out and heal your skin.

 For deep pressure ulcers caused by a very tight ostomy belt, loosen or remove the belt and call your doctor or ostomy nurse right away.
 You will need treatment.

-There are some things you can do to help move things through your ileostomy.
+These are some things you can do to help move things through your ileostomy:

-- Watch for swelling of the stoma and adjust the opening of the pouch as needed until the swelling goes down.
+- Watch for swelling of the stoma and adjust the opening of the wafer as needed until the swelling goes down.

 - Take a warm bath to relax your abdominal muscles.